 Biography

 Ildiko Lingvay, M.D., M.P.H., M.S.C.S., is a Professor in the Department of Internal Medicine at UT Southwestern Medical Center and a member of the Division of Endocrinology.
-She holds a secondary appointment in the School of Public Health.
+She holds a secondary appointment in the Peter O'Donnell Jr. School of Public Health.

-Originally from Bucharest, Romania, Dr. Lingvay earned her medical degree with honors at the University of Medicine and Pharmacy in Bucharest.
-She completed internal medicine residency training at Texas Tech University School of Medicine in Lubbock, Texas, followed by a fellowship in endocrinology, diabetes, and metabolism at UT Southwestern Medical Center.
-She holds a master's degree in public health from the UT Houston School of Public Health Dallas campus, as well as a master of science in clinical science with Distinction from UT Southwestern Medical Center.
+Originally from Bucharest, Romania, Dr. Lingvay earned her medical degree with honors at the Carol Davila University of Medicine and Pharmacy in Bucharest.
+She completed internal medicine residency training at Texas Tech University School of Medicine in Lubbock, Texas, followed by a fellowship in endocrinology, diabetes, and metabolism at UT Southwestern.
+She holds a master's degree in public health from the UT Houston School of Public Health, as well as a master's degree in clinical science with distinction from UT Southwestern.

 Certified by the American Board of Internal Medicine in endocrinology and the American Board of Obesity Medicine, Dr. Lingvay joined the UT Southwestern faculty in 2005.

 Dr. Lingvay is a clinical investigator in the field of diabetes, obesity, and associated metabolic complications.
-She leads an active clinical research program in the Division of Endocrinology at UT Southwestern Medical Center.
-Her research interests span from pathophysiology to finding new treatment options to improve the lives of patients with such conditions.
-In 2007 she received a National Institute of Health Career Development Award to study the role of pancreatic triglyceride accumulation in beta-cell failure and type 2 diabetes and to further develop her career as a clinical investigator.
+She leads an active clinical research program in the Division of Endocrinology.
+In 2007 she received a National Institutes of Health Career Development Award to study the role of pancreatic triglyceride accumulation in beta-cell failure and type 2 diabetes and to further develop her career as a clinical investigator.

 Education